 Before you actually start painting, be sure to plan your escape.
 Choose your exit door and start painting in the opposite corner of the room.
 Be sure to provide plenty of ventilation by opening windows unless the weather is unusually humid.
 In that case, turn on the central air system, which will reduce humidity and speed the drying process.
 In all cases, you'll want to be wearing a respirator.

-Step 1 Prepare the Baseboards
+1. Prepare the Baseboards

 Remove the baseboards or tape them so you son't have to worry about getting paint on them.
 Removing the baseboards eliminates the need to cut in around the edges of the floor with a paint brush, which saves time and avoids having edges that look slightly different than the rest of the floor.

-Step 2 Apply the First Coat
+2. Apply the First Coat of Paint

 Paint the floor with a roller or a paint pad on the end of a 4-foot extension pole.
 If you use a roller, you can load it in a paint tray the same way you would if you were painting walls.
 When using a pad, you may find it more efficient to pour the paint on the floor and drag the pad through it from one side of the room to the other.
 In both cases, you'll want to move the applicator tool in the same direction as the wood grain—cross-grain strokes will be noticeable when the paint dries.